GoogleCloudPlatform/community/tutorials/jmeter-bigtable-perf-testing/index.md

 [Thread group](https://jmeter.apache.org/usermanual/test_plan.html#thread_group) represents a test case containing a collection of samplers, each sampler is executed sequentially.
 It can be configured with a number of parallel threads (aka users) for that test.

-Within the thread group samplers are added which will call the bigtable.
+Within the thread group samplers are added which will call bigtable.

 ### JSR223 request sampler